 concentration of poverty that occurs when a population that is poorer

-for any reason is also segregated.
+for any reason is also segregated and isolated.
 Because of their history, persistent

 discrimination against them, and fewer opportunities available to them,

 African Americans are, as a group, poorer than other Americans.